Excess energy of an ultracold Fermi gas in a trapped geometry: Finite size effect

-For Bose gas, below $T_c$, $\delta z_\sigma^{(\text{f})}$ as well as $\delta T^{(\text{f})}$ has been assumed to be zero for obtaining a sharp condensation point ($T_c$) and a considerable $T_c$ shift \cite{finitesize,biswas}.
-The authors of Ref.\cite{finitesize-fermi} also assumed the same for Fermi gas, and eventually did not get any considerable finite size correction in energy.
-However, in reality a finite system of Bose gas should not have a sharp condensation point \cite{griesmaier}, and energy of a Fermi gas shows deviation from its bulky behavior \cite{jin}.
+For Bose gas, below $T_c$, $\delta z_\sigma^{(\text{f})}$ as well as $\delta T^{(\text{f})}$ has been assumed to be zero for obtaining a sharp condensation point and a considerable shift in $T_c$ \cite{finitesize,biswas}.
+But, in reality, a finite system of Bose gas does not have a sharp condensation point \cite{griesmaier}.
+Considering the same for Fermi gas, authors of Ref.\cite{finitesize-fermi} also did not get any considerable finite size correction in energy.
 That is why we have assumed $\delta z_\sigma^{(\text{f})}$ as well as $\delta T^{(\text{f})}$ to be nonzero.
-Our assumption does not give a sharp condensation point of a Bose gas, and on the other hand, it may considerably improve the ideal gas prediction for ultra-cold Fermi gas \cite{jin}.
+Our assumptions do not give a sharp condensation point of a Bose gas, and on the other hand, it may considerably improve the ideal gas prediction for our ultra-cold Fermi gas \cite{jin}.